-From winter term 2021/22, all courses (I to V) will be taught each semester.
+From winter term 2021/22 on, all courses (I to V) will be taught each semester.
 Please register for Course I in the first semester of the specialization, after you have been accepted.
 All other courses can be taken in the semester of your choice.

 When is the next specialization fair, also called SBWL Messe?

-Next SBWL Messe expected to take place in autumn 2022.
+Next SBWL Messe is going to take place at December 5th 2022.

 What do I have to do in order to apply for the Specialization?

 If you fit the criteria explained here, and you have registered for 5532 "Access to Specialization: Health Economics and Policy" from January 26th, 2023 to January 29th, 2023 in LPIS, you will get a notification in LEARN that you have to write and upload a motivational letter (400-500 words) until January 29th, 2023 in LEARN.